BernzSed/axios-isomorphic-push/readme.md

 If your api is at `api.example.com`, forward requests from `www.example.com/api/<stuff>` to `api.example.com/<stuff>`.
 (Do this on the server side, NOT by using 3xx redirects.)

 ### Notes
+ - If you add a request interceptor, it may break something.
+Instead, consider using [axios instance defaults](https://github.com/axios/axios#custom-instance-defaults) for things like auth headers.

  - To test this on localhost, you may have to set `process.env.NODE_TLS_REJECT_UNAUTHORIZED = "0"` so node will connect to your own local server via TLS. *DO NOT DO THIS IN PRODUCTION.*

  - This will work with Node.js v9, and currently works with Node.js v8.5.0 or greater with the `--enable-http2` flag.